Think it's difficult to grow anything in less-than-sunny rooms? The low light house plants listed here may be the perfect solution.

 Although this low-light house plant will flourish indoors, you may not see many flowers on Peace Lily without some sunlight.
 Move it closer to a window, or use a grow light to coax blooms.

-ZZ Plant (Zamioculcas zamiifolia) practically thrives on neglect.
-Keep it out of direct sunlight and water only occasionally.
 This low light house plant makes a beautiful room accent and asks for little in return.
+ZZ is worth adding to your indoor plant collection.

 How much light does your house plant need?
-Get the light right...head over Indoor Plant Lighting for more information about light exposure and intensity.
+Get the light right... head over Indoor Plant Lighting for more information about light exposure and intensity.

 Want to give your house plants more light?
 Take a look at these indoor plant lights to make your plants thrive like never before.